 by Staff Writer

-A change in your bathroom shelving can have a massive impact on the cleanliness and style of your room, and it's not hard to do.
+A change in your bathroom storage situation can have a massive impact on the cleanliness and style of your room, and it's not hard to do.
 If you want a quick way to give your bathroom a fresh look, think about new bathroom shelving.
 It isn't necessary to rip your bathroom apart to give it a great makeover.
-All you need is a vision and a tape measure, and you're well on your way to a brand-new look.
-Take a look below for tips on how to choose bathroom shelving.
+All you need is a vision, a tape measure, and new bathroom shelving.

 Measure twice.
-Buy once.
-Get out the ruler or measuring tape and calculate the area that is going to become bath shelving.
+Buy once: Get out a measuring tape and calculate the area where you can put bath shelving.
 Remember that standard shelving has one foot between shelves, but some more advanced shelves can be adjusted to your preference, so you do not have to be exact -- just close.

-Begin visualizing.
-Now that a certain amount of space has been allotted to the project, you can decide what look you're going for.
+Begin visualizing: Now that a certain amount of space has been allotted to the project, you can decide what look you're going for.
 This is your chance to flex your interior design skills, so let them loose!
 Consider material.
-Most materials come in all shapes, colors and sizes, but metal and plastics have the most variety.
-Wood is great and has a classy look but may cost more.
+You'll see shelves in metal, wood, and plastic.